Simulating lossy Gaussian boson sampling with matrix product operators: Introduction

-In addition to innovations to the photon source, efforts to improve the simulation hardness of the experiments are also cognizant of the fact that boson sampling with realistic photon loss, unlike their idealized lossless counterparts, may be efficiently simulable using approximate schemes \cite{oszmaniec2018classical,garcia2019simulating,renema2018classical,qi2020regimes}.
-As a result, proposed schemes of improvement generally avoid high-depth optical circuits while trying to maintain high connectivity between optical modes \cite{Deshpande2022quantum,madsen2022quantum}.
-Although carving out a small regime under which approximate sampling is hard to simulate, these schemes limit the experiments, potential algorithms that can be performed, and most importantly, the complexity \cite{deshpande2018dynamical,oh2022classical}.
-Additional investigations are necessary for understanding the effect of loss on the asymptotic complexity of proposed quantum algorithms for scalable quantum supremacy demonstration.
+However, experimental imperfections such as photon loss can have implications on the computational complexity.
 The effects of noise are already examined in various contexts of quantum computing experiments.
 For qubits cases, it has long been known that without error correction, a quantum state after a large depth with a constant level of depolarizing noise becomes very close to the maximally mixed state \cite{aharonov1996limitations}, which enables an efficient approximate simulation.
-Therefore, for quantum supremacy demonstrations with noisy random circuit sampling (RCS) \cite{arute2019quantum}, where measurement output bit-strings of a randomly chosen quantum circuit are sampled, the hope is to find an appropriate scale of experiments that is not too large to lose the quantum signal but not too small to be classically tractable.
-In a similar manner, it was numerically shown that the density operator entanglement entropy (EE), which relates to the complexity of the classical simulation, decreases if the circuit depth is too high for 1D \cite{noh2020efficient} and 2D \cite{zhang2022entanglement} systems.
+One proxy of classical simulation complexity is the entanglement entropy (EE).
+For pure state simulations, the computational cost using tensor networks is exponential in the EE of the quantum system, which implies that systems with logarithmic growth in the EE can be efficiently simulated.
+Similarly, it has been argued that the density operator EE of mixed states implies a similar computational cost, albeit some nuances \cite{noh2020efficient, zhang2022entanglement, oh2021classical}.
+In the context of noisy random circuit sampling (RCS) \cite{arute2019quantum}, it was numerically shown that the density operator EE decreases if the circuit depth is too high for 1D \cite{noh2020efficient} and 2D \cite{zhang2022entanglement} systems.
 Further, the maximum achievable EE follows area law scaling, suggesting the possibility of efficient tensor network simulation.
-More recently, polynomial time simulation of RCS with constant depolarizing noise per gate is proven to be possible in an asymptotic regime for a depth larger than logarithmic scaling, denying the scalability of RCS, although not practically applicable to current RCS experiments due to a large degree of polynomials \cite{aharonov2022polynomial}.
+More recently, polynomial time simulation of RCS with constant depolarizing noise per gate is proven to be possible in an asymptotic regime for larger than logarithmic depths, denying the scalability of RCS \cite{aharonov2022polynomial}.